 Use these tips to being searching for an internship or co-op:

 - Start early and attend the Engineering Career Fair.
 Some companies establish closing dates for summer applications as early as January 1, while others take applications through May.
 Investigate your job options and opportunities, selecting likely jobs and companies.
-ISU CMS and the Engineering Career Fairs are great resources to use in your search.
+ISU CyHire and the Engineering Career Fairs are great resources to use in your search.
 If you are considering working abroad, contact the International Programs office.

 - Update (or create) your resume and send it to selected companies.